 '''

+define host{

+use printer

 host_name printer-1

 address 192.160.0.1

 }

 The use printer is the "template" line.
-It mean that this host will inherits properties from the the host_name is the object name of your host.
-It must be unique. '''
+It mean that this host will inherits properties from th

+the host_name is the object name of your host.
+It must be unique.

+the address is the network address of your printer.
+It can be a FQDN or an IP.

+'''